Spec Sanders: Professional career

-1948 was his last full effective year.
+1948 was Sanders last full effective year.
 He played in nine starts while making appearances in four others, and he ran 169 times (a league high for the third straight year) for 759 yards with nine touchdowns.
 He went 78-of-168 for 918 yards with 5 touchdowns to 11 interceptions while punting 42 times for 1,707 yards.
 He also recorded one interception on defense while returning the ball for 345 total yards on 18 returns.
 Sanders suffered from knee woes and retired after the 1948 season.
 Despite this, he finished as the AAFC's second leading all-time rusher and all-time leader in rushing touchdowns.
 He was lured out of retirement to play in the NFL in 1950.
 Because of the knee problems, he opted to play only defense and punting that year.
 He responded by being named to the Pro Bowl and tying the NFL's all-time single season interception record with 13, which had been done by Dan Sandifer in 1948 with 13.
 Since then, only two other players have had 13 or more interceptions in a single season.
 He also punted 71 times for 3,001 yards.
 At that point, Spec Sanders decided to retire for good.
 Sanders also retired while ranked eleventh all-time in punting yards and ninth in punts while seventh in all-purpose yards.

 He had a total of 5,376 all-purpose yards while having 2,829 passing yards in his career.
 In total, Sanders had scored 63 total touchdowns: 33 rushing, 23 passing, 3 receiving, two on kick return, one on a punt return, and one interception return for a touchdown.
 The Professional Football Researchers Association named Sanders to the PRFA Hall of Very Good Class of 2008.

-Sanders moved back to Oklahoma and worked as a small town businessman.
-Because his AAFC records didn't count in the NFL, he had little chance of making the Hall of Fame.
+Following his football career, Sanders moved back to Oklahoma and worked as a small town businessman.

+Professional rushing statistics

 Death

 Sanders died in 2003 at the age of 84.